-Established in 1997 [History], the Swiss Summer School is open to all who need to use Social Science methods for their work and is best suited for those who are encountering - within a research project/(PhD) thesis - the need to deepen and widen their methodological knowledge and skills.
+Established in 1997 [History], the Swiss Summer School is open to all who need to use Social Science methods for their work and gas been conceived for those who are encountering - within a research project/(PhD) thesis - the need to deepen and widen their methodological knowledge and skills.

 The Summer School runs for two weeks, preceded by a two day preparatory workshop taught on Friday and Saturday, preceding the first week of regular workshops.
 During each of the two weeks of the Summer School, there will be several parallel workshops on both quantitative and qualitative methods.
 [Click here for the workshop programme].